What to Expect in the First Week at Hopkins

 Topics in Interdisciplinary Medicine

 Every few months throughout the entire curriculum, the students have one-week "TIME" courses.
-The TIME courses in Year One are focused on Health Disparities (mentioned above), Health Promotion, Global Health, Pain Care and Disaster Medicine.
+The TIME courses in Year One are focused on Health Disparities (mentioned above), Obesity, Nutrition & Behavior Change, Global Health, Pain Care and Disaster Medicine.
 During these weeks, the students have the opportunity to break away from the organ‐based class work and focus on advanced clinical skills, simulation experiences and their scholarly concentration.

 Have a question?
 Want to learn more about Genes to Society?
 Contact the Office of Curriculum.